Internet is slow,

 That’s why the state received federal money to reach the backroads and byways in the state.
 But progress is slow.
 We’re always promised that it will arrive in "a few years."
 We were promised that it would arrive by the end of 2013.
 Now they’re talking about 2014, and they may get extensions even beyond that.
 Some of us will be dead by the time we get decent Internet service.

 It’s nice that people in the Springfield area will have access to superfast Internet service.
-But it’s annoying when our Senators and newspapers write as if this service will be available to everyone.

 Even if, on average, Vermont has the best Internet service in the world, it won’t help the person trying to run a business on a back road with access only to dial-up.
 Remember Bill Gates and the bar patrons.
 Averages sometimes mean nothing.

 P.S.: Speaking of speed, the new, allegedly improved Reformer web page took about 50 seconds to display with satellite Internet.
 Clicking on a link required another 15 seconds.
 The only advantage to slow Internet is that it requires one to multitask, doing something else while a page uploads, and that’s supposed to keep the brain sharp.

 Thank you to over 170 community members who are contributing their urine to our project.
 The Rich Earth Institute has already collected about 2,000 gallons out of our 3,000 gallon goal for 2013.
 On behalf of our Board of Directors, we want to express our heartfelt appreciation to this diverse group of early adopters.
 You have overcome any initial squeamishness and accepted the challenge to treat your urine as a rich fertilizer resource, instead of as a waste to be flushed away.